Skip to content

 How will I know if I’m eligible for aid?

 The WWCC Office of Student Financial Aid will review FAFSA data once an official record is provided to our office by the federal processor.
-Our office will provide Financial Aid Award Letter packets to students throughout the academic year.
+Our office will provide Financial Aid Award notifications to students throughout the academic year.
 You will be notified of your financial aid eligibility depending on when you submit all documents to the Office of Student Financial Aid.
-Find more information on financial aid deadlines and the application process.
+Check this page annually for the release of checklists and timelines.

 How and when will I get my financial aid?

-Financial aid disbursements will be released on or just before the first day of each quarter.
+Financial aid disbursements will be released to the Student Financials department on or just before the first day of each quarter.
 Your refund (the difference between your charges and award) will be based upon the option that you set up with BankMobile.
-If you have not been awarded your financial aid by the first day of the quarter, disbursements will be made the next business day after your aid has been in place.
+If you have not been awarded your financial aid by the first day of the quarter, refunds will be made the next business day after your aid has been in place.

-What is Expected Family Contribution (EFC), how is it determined, and how does it affect my financial aid award?
+What is the Student Aid Index (SAI), how is it determined, and how does it affect my financial aid award?

-Do I have to enroll full-time to receive financial aid?
+Do I have to be a full-time student to receive financial aid?

 You do not have to be enrolled full time (12 or more credits) to receive aid.
 However, if you enroll for less than full time, your grant award may be pro-rated for part time attendance.
 Your student loan amount remains the same as long as you enroll and complete at least 6 credits.
 If you have a student loan and enroll for less than 6 credits, you will not be eligible for the loan portion of your financial aid.
 However, you may still be eligible and able to receive a small amount of grant aid.